iamseonghoon/Awesome-On-Device-AI-Inference/README.md

 # Awesome-On-Device-AI-Inference 🔍📲
-This list highlights academic work focused on running AI models efficiently on resource-constrained mobile devices, including (1) **edge devices** (e.g., NVIDIA Jetson), (2) **smartphones** (e.g., Snapdragon/Exynos), (3) and **microcontrollers** for energy-harvesting or batteryless IoT devices, with a primary focus on research conducted for edge devices and smartphones.
+This list highlights academic work focused on running AI models efficiently on resource-constrained mobile devices, including (1) **edge devices** (e.g., NVIDIA Jetson), (2) **smartphones** (e.g., Snapdragon/Exynos), (3) and **microcontrollers** for energy-harvesting or batteryless IoT devices, with a primary focus on research conducted for edge devices & smartphones.
 Just so you know, this repo references [Awesome-On-Device-AI-Systems](https://github.com/jeho-lee/Awesome-On-Device-AI-Systems) by [Jeho Lee](https://jeho-lee.github.io/).

 ### A. Single-DNN Inference on Microcontrollers
 * [SenSys 2025] Lupe: Integrating the Top-down Approach with DNN Execution on Ultra-Low-Power Devices [(Paper)](https://people.cs.uchicago.edu/~myxiang/papers/lupe.pdf)